Let me guess, you NEED blog traffic. You have your site built, you are active on social media platforms, and post regularly.

 However, the benefit of Facebook groups is directly related to two things:

-1) How well the Facebook group is moderate.
+1) How well the Facebook group is moderated.

 2) The quality of the contributors who belong to it.